souvmaju-us/gpt-researcher/README.md

 > **Step 5** - Go to http://localhost:8000 on any browser and enjoy researching!

 - **update:** if you are having issues with weasyprint, please visit their website and follow the installation instructions: https://doc.courtbouillon.org/weasyprint/stable/first_steps.html
+- The issue might be related to `pango`.
+In that case on a macos just install it with `brew install pango`

 ## Try it with Docker